 The gatekeeper is required to publish the technical details and general terms and conditions of interoperability with its NI-ICS in a reference offer.
-BEREC and National Regulatory Authorities (NRAs) already have many years of experience with reference offers.83 In electronic communications markets, regulated wholesale offers are a common instrument to promote transparency and prevent discriminatory terms.
+BEREC and NRAs already have many years of experience with reference offers.
+In electronic communications markets, regulated wholesale offers are a common instrument to promote transparency and prevent discriminatory terms.
 With regard to the specific challenges identified in implementing interoperability in chapter 5.3, minimum requirements for an interoperability reference offer could include:

-• description of the service and specification of the relevant basic functionalities and their features/facilities;

-- technical definition and documentation of relevant interfaces and standards to be used (e.g., communications protocols, API descriptions), including any technical usage restrictions; - data protection rules (handling, use and storage of communication (meta)data, user identification); - data security rules (level of security and encryption methods, especially end-to-end encryption, key management etc.); - rules on dynamic adjustments (technical updates for basic functionalities, dealing with security incidents, announcement of updates, migration path etc.); - rules on dispute resolution between providers including support handling; - access control rules to prevent misuse; - Details on necessary interoperability tests; - Service level agreements and service level guarantees (e.g. on availability); - Key performance indicators including threshold values; - Relevant charges (penalties), terms of payment84 and billing procedures; - Rules regarding the implementation of obtaining users' consent to use the interoperable basic functions (e.g... concept and design of an opt-in process to obtain informed user consent); - Details of duration, renegotiation and causes of termination of agreements as well as other associated contractual terms; - Definition and limitation of liability and indemnity; - Relevant information relating to a single point of contact at the gatekeeper for requesting and implementing interoperability for providers of NI-ICS offering or intending to offer such services in the Union.
+- description of the service and specification of the relevant basic functionalities and their features/facilities; - technical definition and documentation of relevant interfaces and standards to be used (e.g., communications protocols, API descriptions), including any technical usage restrictions; - data protection rules (handling, use and storage of communication (meta)data, user identification); - data security rules (level of security and encryption methods, especially end-to-end encryption, key management etc.); - rules on dynamic adjustments (technical updates for basic functionalities, dealing with security incidents, announcement of updates, migration path etc.); - rules on dispute resolution between providers including support handling; - Spam and abuse protections, e.g. access control rules to prevent misuse; - Details on necessary interoperability tests; - Service level agreements and service level guarantees (e.g. on availability); - Key performance indicators including threshold values; - Relevant charges (penalties), terms of payment and billing procedures; - Rules regarding the implementation of obtaining users' consent to use the interoperable basic functions (e.g. concept and design of an opt-in process to obtain informed user consent); - Details of duration, renegotiation and causes of termination of agreements as well as other associated contractual terms; - Definition and limitation of liability and indemnity;